 Would I Recommend Maskcara Makeup?

-Absolutely, if you don’t likely have sensitive skin.
-Regardless of my personal experience with the Artist, color match, and potential allergic reaction, these are no fault of the company, nor are they a reflection on other artists and the product itself.
+Regardless of my personal experience with the (suspected allergic) skin reaction and other issues I experienced, these are no fault of the company, nor are they a reflection on individual artists and the product itself.

-In addition, the company is uplifting to women and their natural beauty, and I know of many people who are delighted and satisfied with their purchases.
+In addition, the company is uplifting to women and their natural beauty, and I know lots of people in my artist’s Facebook group are delighted and satisfied with their purchases.

 Let me know what you think.
 Have you tried Maskcara?
 Did you like it?
 What other brands of clean makeup have you tried and like?
 What should I try next?
 Let me know in the comments below, I would LOVE to hear from you!